Why Does the Sabbath Begin and End at Sundown?

-- The Jews keep the Sabbath between sunsets, even today
+- The Jews keep the Sabbath that way even today

 - Seventh-day Adventists have been keeping it between sunsets since 1855